 - Decisively and confidently made judgments on patient’s conditions based on vital signs, patient’s presentation, and initial assessment; triaged to appropriate zone; activated specialized team when indicated.

-- Applied expertise in data analysis by monitoring laboratory results, blood work, urinalysis, and performed sterile procedures including catherization, initiating IV, IV therapies and dressing changes.
+- Applied expertise in data analysis by monitoring laboratory results, blood work, urinalysis, and performed sterile procedures including catheterization, initiating IV, IV therapies, and dressing changes.

 - Maintained safe and effective care to patients across the lifespan with different acuity levels in a time-restricted and demanding environment.